mrsonne/hubit/examples/tanks/README.md

       path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[IDX_TANK-1].Q_yield
 ```

-There are two important details to pay attention to.
-First, the `context` node limits the scope to tanks after the first in all instances of this component.
-Second, the component consumes the yield rate `Q_yield` from the previous tank since the index identifier `IDX_TANK` has been offset by 1 in `[IDX_TANK-1]`.
-To avoid going out of bounds it is important to exclude the first tank from the context as explained above.
+There are two important details.
+First, the `index_scope` field limits the scope to tanks after the first tank in all instances of this component.
+Second, the component consumes the yield rate `Q_yield` from the previous tank pointing to the index identifier `IDX_TANK` offset by 1 i.e `IDX_TANK-1`.
+To avoid going out of bounds it is important to exclude the first tank from the index scope as explained above.